 Visiting Lecturer to Discuss Impact of Climate Change on Remote Islands and its Inhabitants

 Pacific University welcomes Dr. Christina Gerhardt to the Forest Grove Campus on Wednesday, March 13 for a discussion on the effects climate change is having on sea level and its impact on residents of remote islands.
-Gerhardt's talk will take place in Scott Hall, room 217 and begin at 6 p.m.
+Gerhardt's talk will take place in Pacific Hall, room 217 and begin at 6 p.m.
 Admission is free.

 In her current project Atlas of (Remote) Islands and Sea Level Rise, Gerhardt presents the current climate change induced impacts on low lying islands and the solutions being put forward to them, in many cases by the indigenous inhabitants of the islands themselves.